Mount LycabettusAddress Mount Lycabettus, Athens 114 71, Greece

 - For more forest cover: If you start your walk on the path leading up from Ilia Rogkakou, you can climb through pine woods for about 20 minutes before joining the zigzag path mentioned above.
 Ilia Rogkakou is the name of the west side of the circular road that winds around the base of Lycabettus (this road changes its name several times).
 The Number 60 bus to Lycabettus goes along this road.
 The path begins at a set of stone steps on the uphill side of the road.
 It is pretty and fragrant but also steep in places and slippery from pine needles.

-- The walk or drive from Sarantapichou: Sarantapicho is the names of the circular road at the base of the hill on the north side.
+- The walk or drive from Sarantapichou: Sarantapichou is the name of the circular road at the base of the hill on the north side.
 There is a paved road, that zigzags up from this direction to a T-junction.
-If you turn right at this junction, you reach a small parking area for the cave Church of St Isidore.
+If you turn right at this junction, you reach a small parking area for the cave Church of St. Isidore.
 There are steep steps up from the parking to the cave but, unfortunately, unless you are lucky enough to arrive in time for a special feast day, this church and the path to it are usually closed.
 Continue on this road to the next small parking area.
-At the western end of this parking area a sign leads to steps that arrive at the bottom of the popular zigzag path. interrupted by several short flights of steps, to the viewing platform.
+At the western end of this parking area a sign leads to steps that arrive at the bottom of the popular zigzag path.

 One way or another, unless you take the Teleferik, you will have to plan on climbing part of the way.